Preparing For & Executing the Candidate Submittal Call

 - What were the results?

-Sales Rep Key Take Away: Earlier this month I posted the blog, How to Execute the Candidate Skill Marketing Call and one of the points I made is that all good sales pitches are delivered in the format of a story.
+Key Take Away: Earlier this month I posted the blog, How to Execute the Candidate Skill Marketing Call and one of the points I made is that all good sales pitches are delivered in the format of a story.
 Like any good movie, the story begins by providing context.
-When you pitch your candidate during the candidate submittal call (and this is call and not an email you send) you want to share with the hiring manager how your candidate’s experience, expertise and background is relevant to the problems your customer is trying to solve, the goals they’re trying to achieve and business results they seek.
+When you pitch your candidate during the candidate submittal call (and this is a call and not an email you send) you want to share with the hiring manager how your candidate’s experience, expertise and background is relevant to the problems your customer is trying to solve, the goals they’re trying to achieve and the business results they seek.
 To do that you will need to ask these questions:

 - Tell me about the other opportunities you are considering?